 BTW, this is pretty rare, but it is certainly a pregnancy emergency.
 Talk with your provider if you have questions about this.

 Things to take note of when your water breaks

 If you know your water’s broken (and it’s often fairly obvious) check coat:

-C — Color (is it clear or green?)
+C — Color of the fluid (is it clear or green?)

 O — Odor (does it smell funny?)

-A — Amount (giant gush or a small trickle)
+A — Amount of fluid (giant gush or a slow trickle)

 T — Time (what time did it break, remember the clock starts going after your water is broken)

 If you know this, they will answer most of the important questions your healthcare providers will ask.

 And, when in doubt — call your health care provider or head into L&D.